rhysmoggs/ms3-cocktail/README.md

     The `any_secret_key` can be called whatever you wish: `os.environ.setdefault("SECRET_KEY", "any_secret_key")`

     make sure to change `os.environ.setdefault("DEBUG", "True")` to "False" before deploying/launching project.

+    os.environ.setdefault("DB_URL", "postgresql:///cocktails") points to the databse to be created, in this case "cocktails".
-6. create a folder with the same name as your database (in this case, folder is named "cocktails") in the root of your project.
+6. create a folder (in this case, folder is named "cocktails") in the root of your project.
 7. within that newly created folder, create a file called "__init__.py"
 8. write the following in the new file:
     ```